 President Denise Specht

 Denise Specht was elected president of Education Minnesota at the Representative Convention April 27, 2013.
-She took office July 1, 2013, and was re-elected in 2016.
+She took office July 1, 2013, and was re-elected in 2016 and 2019.

 Specht, a fourth-generation teacher, served the previous six years as secretary-treasurer of the statewide educators union and various posts on the Education Minnesota Governing Board.